-Because the 1B4J Initiative uses a sector-based strategy for workforce development, each training program must include strong, direct connection to employers.
-Employer involvement and commitment to hire and place participants is a proven method to help ensure that program participants are developed to meet the needs of employers, and that participants who complete the training will have a real opportunity to connect to employment.
+Because the 1B4J Initiative uses a sector-based strategy to workforce development, each training program must include strong, direct connection to employers.
+Employer involvement, and commitment to hire and place participants, is a proven method to help ensure that program participants are developed to meet the needs of employers, and that participants who complete the training will have a real opportunity to move to employment.

-MOED and DLLR Business Services staff should refer interested and qualifying businesses to Danielle Torain, 1B4J Project Coordinator at dtorain@oedworks.com or 410-396-1910 for further direction on how to connect businesses with vendors.
+MOED and DLLR Business Services staff should refer interested, qualifying businesses to Julie Brooks, 1B4J Project Coordinator at jbrooks@oedworks.com or 410-396-1910 for further direction on how to connect businesses with vendors